edabier/motion-magnification-project/README.md

 We recall that the actual video magnification was covered by ZhengPeng7 on his collab file, our work focuses on testing and experimenting with it, starting from the section **Comparison with the state of the art**.

 We recommand using google Collab for this code to work properly.

+The file `Learning-based Video Motion Magnification.pdf` contains the slides for the method presentation.
+The slides contain a bunch of animated gifs that are not always displayed correctly depending on the pdf redear one might use, so we suggest using Acrobat Reader.